ScreenJournal

 Script Adherence

-For regulated industries and standardized sales processes, script adherence matters.
+For regulated industries and standardised sales processes, script adherence matters.
 AI compares the agent's spoken words against the expected script or talk track and measures compliance.

 This isn't about catching agents who go off-script by a single word.
 It's about identifying systematic deviations: agents who consistently skip the compliance disclosure, miss the value proposition in the pitch, or forget to confirm the customer's identity before making account changes.